-As with FourSide, the WildSide name refers only to the container that comes with the Blendtec blender that you buy, regardless whether you purchase the Blendtec HP3A, Designer Series or the Total Blender.
+As with FourSide, the WildSide name refers only to the container that comes with the Blendtec blender that you buy, regardless whether you purchase Pro Series, Designer Series or the Total Blender.
 The WildSide became available for Blendtec's home blenders around the summer of 2010.
 This was a new 90 oz. jar offered for the home blender market.
 The new jar design added a small fifth side to the square container, distinguishing itself from every other square pitcher design.
 The WildSide is also BPA-Free but comes with a ~ 4-inch blade.
 Obviously since this container is significantly larger than the FourSide it is commonly used for blending larger quantities at a time.

 These are the two newest Blendtec blender models made for home use.
 The model names refer to the blender base and has nothing to do with the jar or container that comes with the blender.
 Both the Total Blender and HP3A models are USA made by Blendtec, a division of K-Tec, in Utah.
 They have the same base and come in the same colors, black, white and red.
 They are essentially the same blender when it comes to power and performance.
 Both are 13 amps, 1560 watts and are build of the same exact mechanical components.
 Both the Blendtec Total Blender and Blendtec HP3A now come with a 7-year warranty (*provided you purchase from authorized Blendtec dealers - more about that below) and Blendtec Customer Support for as long as you own your blender.
-The base price for these two blenders also is the same, currently $434.95, $474.95 and $524.95, for the 3 identical packages offered with each.

 There are only two differences between the Blendtec Total Blender and the Blendtec HP3A Home Blender.
 First, the Total Blender can ONLY be purchased directly from Blendtec and on occasion, a few big-box stores that they have private contracts with like Costco, Sam's Club, BJ's and the like.
 The Blendtec HP3A Home blender is sold through authorized dealers, like Beyond Blenders.